0xskar/0xskar.github.io/_posts/2023-01-14-Crack-The-Hash-Level2.md

 wordlistctl fetch -d british
 ```

-Open up the wordlist in Mentalist and add a rule for border mutation.
 Border mutation is a combinations of digits and special symbols can be added at the end or at the beginning, or both.

 We can create a rule for this first.